-The key to a successful youth football defense is tackling!
+The key to coaching youth football defense is tackling!
 A good tackling defense will have great success regardless of scheme.
 Angle and open field tackling is the most important.
-With that said, angle and open field tackling will be practiced often.
+With that said, angle and open field tackling should be practiced often.
 A good starting point is proper form tackling drills.
 Pride your defense on being sure tacklers both inside the box and in space (open field).

-Getting every defender to the ball is another area of defense that we pride ourselves on.
-Taking the right angles to the ball is vital.
+Getting every defender to the ball carrier is another area of defense that we pride ourselves on.
+Taking the right angle to the ball is vital.
 Defenses that are able to get to the ball rarely give up the “big play”.
 Swarm to the ball is the motto we use.
 Gang tackling is a trade mark of a dominating defense.
-Securing gaps, getting to pursuit lanes, and gang tackling is the key to solid team defense.
+Securing gaps, getting to pursuit lanes, and gang tackling is the key to solid team youth football defense.
 Long story short, hold containment, gaps, and SWARM to the ball with passion and energy.
 Get to the ball on all run and pass plays.

 Creating turnovers for your team is huge.
-It will make the difference in many games.
-My winning percentage when my team created two or more turnovers a game is roughly 80%, give or take.
+My winning percentage when my team created two or more turnovers a game is roughly 70%, give or take.
 It is demoralizing to the opposing team, and a huge positive swing for the team that created the turnover.
 Swarming to the ball is a key to creating turnovers and overall solid football defense.
 Securing the tackle first is the number one priority.
 When gang tackling, defensive players can hack at the ball, which can lead to turnovers.
 Ask yourself this question, how often do you practice ball security in practice?
 Not much I bet.
 So having your players hack at the ball consistently will lead to fumbles and a potential turnover for your team.
 The underneath punch is also a great way to create a turnover, especially when you are running down the ball carrier from behind.
 Creating turnovers is probably the biggest boast you can give your team.
 Creating turnovers is one of the most important fundamentals of youth football defense.